Nonexistence of colimits in naive discrete homotopy theory

 A-homotopy theory, introduced by Barcelo and collaborators \cites{barcelo-kramer-laubenbacher-weaver,babson-barcelo-longueville-laubenbacher,barcelo-laubenbacher} based on the earlier work of Atkin \cites{atkin:i,atkin:ii}, uses methods of homotopy theory to study combinatorial properties of graphs.
 In studying A-homotopy theory, one considers two classes of maps: A-homotopy equivalences, i.e., maps with inverses up to A-homotopy, and weak A-homotopy equivalences, i.e., maps inducing isomorphisms on all A-homotopy groups These two choices lead to two distinct homotopy theories, and we refer to the former of those as the \emph{naive} discrete homotopy theory and the latter as the discrete homotopy theory.

 A concise, 3-page introduction to A-homotopy theory can be found in \cite[\S12]{carranza-kapulkin-lindsey:calculus-of-fractions} and we will follow the notation established there.
 In particular, we write $\Graph$ for the (locally Kan) cubical category of graphs and $\cohnerve \Graph$ for its cubical homotopy coherent nerve.
 As observed there, the quasicategory $\cohnerve \Graph$ is the localization of the category of simple graphs at the class of A-homotopy equivalences.
-The box product of graphs is denoted $\otimes$ and its right adjoint by $\ghom{-}{=}$.
+The box product of graphs is denoted $\gtimes$ and its right adjoint by $\ghom{-}{=}$.
 The nerve of a graph $G$ is a cubical set $\gnerve G$.
+The geometric product of cubical sets is also denoted by $\gprod$.
+The right adjoint to the functor $- \gprod X$ (or $X \gprod -$) is denoted by $\lhom(X, -)$ (respectively, $\rhom(X, -)$).

 Our main theorem (\cref{cohnerve-graph-no-pushout}) asserts that a certain span does not admit a colimit, revealing an inherent rigidity of A-homotopy equivalences.
 From that, we deduce that A-homotopy equivalences are not part of any model or cofibration category structure on the category of simple graphs.
 This is of course not an issue with discrete homotopy theory, but instead with the class of A-homotopy equivalences, which for independent reasons is not useful for combinatorial applications either.